Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 Special Acknowledgements

-The Officers and the Men of the 9th Transportation Company (Airborne) for sharing their mess facilities and countless truck loads of shower water for more than five years as well as for providing electric power from their much overworked generators.
+The Officers and the Men of the 9th Transportation Company (CAR) (Airborne Corps) for sharing their mess facilities and countless truck loads of shower water for more than five years as well as for providing electric power from their much overworked generators.
 Many good friends, great neighbors and a fine unit.
+Thank You.

-The Officers and Men of the 53rd Signal Battalion for hosting the Advance Party and for the initial supply of tents, cots and wood dunnage for flooring and home-made furniture before the arrival of the Equipment Ship and the receipt of the WABTOC kit (When Authorized By Theater Operations Commander) which provided the materials for the construction of the base camp housing.
+The Officers and Men of the 53rd Signal Battalion for hosting the Advance Party and for the initial supply of tents, cots and wood dunnage for flooring and home-made furniture before the arrival of the Equipment Ship.
+They helped us to acquired and then unload our WABTOC Kit (When Authorized By Theater Operations Commander) which provided the materials for the construction of the base camp housing.
+Thank You.

 x x